Givental-type reconstruction at a non-semisimple point: Introduction

 \section{Introduction}

+Let $\M{g}{n}$ stand for the Deligne--Mumford moduli space of stable curves and $V$ be a finite--dimensional complex vector space with a pairing $\eta$.
+A cohomological field theory (CohFT for brevity) $\Lambda_{g,n}$ on $(V,\eta)$ is a system of linear maps

+subject to the certain system of axioms, for all $g,n$ where $\M{g}{n}$ exists and is non--empty.

-Inspired by physicists, cohomological field theories (CohFT for brevity) have been under intensive investigation of mathematicians since the early 90s.
-From the point of view of physics there was a particular interest in their relation with mirror symmetry, where the Saito--Givental CohFT of an isolated singularity $\tilde W$ gives the B--model and Gromov--Witten CohFT of a Calabi--Yau variety $X$ gives the A--model.
-Another type of A--model CohFT was conjectured in physics and later constructed by mathematicians.
-This was the so--called FJRW CohFT of a pair $(W, G_{max})$, where $W$ is a potential defining an isolated singularity and $G_{max}$ is a symmetry group of $W$.
+The study of CohFTs was initiated by physicists, who distinguished some particular classes of CohFT that play an important role in mirror symmetry.
+These are the Saito--Givental CohFT of an isolated singularity $\tilde W$ (giving the B model) and Gromov--Witten CohFT of a Calabi--Yau variety $X$ (giving the A model).
+Another type of A model CohFT, conjectured in physics and later constructed by mathematicians, is now known under the name of FJRW CohFT, associated to a pair $(W, G_{max})$, where $W$ is a polynomial defining an isolated singularity and $G_{max}$ is a symmetry group of $W$.